The monodromy pairing for logarithmic 1-motifs: The etale realization

 \section{The \'etale realization}

 We reconsider the calculation of Section~\ref{sec:torsion} under the additional assumption that $n$ is invertible in $\mathcal O_S$.
-We may now work in the logarithmic \'etale (or even Kummer \'etale) and the strict \'etale topologies instead of the logarithmic flat and strict flat topologies.
+We may now work in the logarithmic \'etale and the strict \'etale topologies instead of the logarithmic flat and strict flat topologies.
+In this section, the logarithmic \'etale topology may refer either to the full logarithmic \'etale topology or to the Kummer logarithmic \'etale topology.

 Since $X_n$ and $Y_n$ are locally free $\Lambda$-modules, any extension of $X_n \otimes Y_n$, in either the strict or logarithmic \'etale topology is determined entirely by the action of $\pi_1^{\et}(S)$ or $\pi_1^{\loget}(S)$, respectively.
 The obstruction to descending a $\pi_1^{\loget}(S)$ action to a $\pi_1^{\et}(S)$-action is the action of the logarithmic inertia group, $I$, which fits into a locally split exact sequence: